mlrun/katacoda-scenarios/00-tutorial/1-mlrun-basics/project.md

-Instal MLRun package and sklearn (using: `pip install mlrun[api] scikit-learn plotly`), this may take a few minutes!
+Installing MLRun package and sklearn, this may take a few minutes!:
+`> pip install mlrun[api] scikit-learn plotly`

 We will start by reviewing MLRun project and functions: